 The participants had a mean age of 47 years, 62% female, and 68% reporting low back pain for more than one year at baseline.
 At 26 weeks, participants receiving real or sham acupuncture were more likely to experience a clinically-meaningful improvement ( $\geq$ 3-point improvement) on the dysfunction scale than those receiving usual care (58-62% vs. 44%; p=0.01; mean score 6.4-6.8 vs. 8.4), although statistical differences were not detected between the individualized, standardized, and sham acupuncture groups.
 These improvements were maintained at 52 weeks.
 For both the individualized and standardized acupuncture groups, the average RMDQ score decreased from 10.8 at baseline to 6.0 at 52 weeks; for the sham acupuncture group, the RMDQ score decreased from 9.8 to 6.2 and for the usual care group from 11.0 to 7.9.
 The average decrease in the RMDQ score compared to usual care was significant at one year (p<0.05) for the individualized and standardized acupuncture.
-The reduction in symptom bothersomeness was significantly greater in the standard and simulated acupuncture groups compared to usual care reduction in symptom bothersomeness for the individualized acupuncture group that was significant at eight weeks, but no longer significant at 26 and 52 weeks (0.45 points at 52 weeks).
+The reduction in symptom bothersomeness was significantly greater in the standard and simulated acupuncture groups compared to usual care reduction in symptom bothersomeness for the individualized acupuncture group that was significant at eight weeks, but no longer significant at 26 weeks).
+There was a trend toward a greater reduction in symptom bothersomeness for the individualized acupuncture group that was